Deciding to Attend K-State

 Understanding academic competition

 Most non-traditional students are successful.
-Perhaps it is the maturity, or the commitment, or the life experiences that they bring to their studies.
+Perhaps it is the maturity, commitment, or the life experiences they bring to their studies.
 Almost without exception, "returning" students improve their grades over their earlier college performance.

-In some classes, a non-traditional student may be the only person 25 or older, including the instructor!
+In some classes, a non-traditional student may be the only person 25 years or older, including the instructor!
 In other classes, non-traditional students are more numerous.
-Your own attitude is important.
-If you consider yourself a student, in class to learn, you will be accepted.
-Occasionally an 18-year old is uneasy with older students.
-You can actually reassure the younger student of your academic commitment and/or find a study partner when you make a friendly gesture.
+Your individual attitude is very important.
+If you consider yourself a student, have an open mind and are willing to make the commitment to learn, you will succeed.
+It is highly recommended that you create and be a part of study groups for each class.
+Studying with your fellow students will help you create friendships, further your network and help you succeed with your studies.

 Using the catalog